JamesClonk/notes/coffee.md

 ## General TODO:

+- [ ] bloom vs no-bloom
-- [ ] Try V60 without blooming, will it be drastically different? will it resemble AeroPress recipe more?
+  - [ ] try V60 without blooming, will it be drastically different? will it resemble AeroPress recipe more?
+  - [ ] try AeroPress with blooming, will it change drastically? (maybe not?)
-- [ ] Try next AeroPress with a large dose - low ratio recipe.
+- [ ] try next AeroPress with a large dose - low ratio recipe.
 For example inverted, very coarse grind (C28-30), 30g, add 50ml, bloom, add remaining 100-200ml, stir, wait 2min, swirl, wait 30s, push through.
   - note: this might a) be more suitable for darker roasts / heavier coffees, b) might not be good regardless. it favors different things and tastes.
 Use with caution.

 ---